Half sovereign

-The half sovereign is a British gold coin denominated at one-half of a pound sterling.
-(Note: or 50 pence since decimalisation in 1971, ten shillings before then.)
+The half sovereign is a British sterling gold coin with a nominal face value of 1/2 of a pound, or 50 pence.
+(Note: Ten shillings before Decimal Day, 1971.
+This is only the face value as a denomination of sterling; the gold within the coin is worth significantly more.)
 First issued in its present form in 1817, it has been struck by the Royal Mint in most years since 1980 as a collector's and bullion piece.

 The half sovereign was originally introduced in 1544 during the reign of Henry VIII but the issue was discontinued after 1604.
 In 1817, as part of the Great Recoinage, half sovereigns and sovereigns were reintroduced.
 Until it was discontinued as a currency coin in 1926, the half sovereign was struck in most years and circulated widely.
 In addition to being coined in London, it was struck at the colonial mints in Australia and South Africa.
 Exacting standards made it difficult to strike, and it was considered for elimination in the 1880s despite its popularity.

 Production of half sovereigns continued until 1926 and, apart from special issues for coronation years, was suspended until 1980.
 Since then it has been struck for sale by the Royal Mint, although it does not circulate.
 In addition to the portrait of the reigning monarch, the coin features in most years an image of Saint George and the dragon, designed by Benedetto Pistrucci, first used on the sovereign in 1817 and the half-sovereign in 1893.